Tagrand/makers-cloud-engineering-exercise/README.md

 - Reflect on my architecture and design frequently (especially at designated checkpoints) to check if there is any way of improving it further.

 ## Reflection <a name= "reflections"> </a>
-V1 reflections
-Having reached version one.
 I've been pleased with keeping the programme simple and leaving it extendable in the future.
-It would have been good to have focused on making a one page site from the start, as this is the simplest way to meet the brief.
-However, I definately want to improve on my commit messages.
-Also I have forgotten to run rubocop at several points.
-So I have put reminders whenever I run rspec to run rubocop and rspec.
+In terms of design, I found gradual increase rather than planning it all first worked well.

 Part of me still thinks I should have gone with a JSON file or another file to store ratings, rather than a full MySQL database.
 However, I decided to stick with it, since I wanted to show I could integrate a website with a database on a cloud platform.
-But probably doing this again, I'd try just using a JSON file.
+But probably doing this again, I'd try just using something lighter to see how well this works.

-V2 Reflections
 Deployment has been my greatest challenge.
 I timeboxed a period to see if I could succeed in deploying to AWS.
 I've learnt alot about deployment, but I ended up pausing it as it was taking too long to achieve.
 This is something I want to explore more.
-One thing I would like to do is deploy a sandboxed static site with no database first, and then practise hooking up a database.
-But I was glad I moved in small steps, as I only had to reset one step to go back to before.
-The second challenge came when deploying to heroku.
-On reflection I should have taken a significant break after this challenge, and I started it to rush it.
-So I pulled back.
-Took some time.
-And came back and managed to deploy my site easily.
+One thing I would like to do is deploy a practise static site with no database first, and then practise hooking up a database.
+But I was glad I moved in small steps, as I only had to reset one step to go back to pre-aws attempts.

-Now all I need to do is implement continous integration to achieve verson 2.

 #### With more time I would have:
   - Built a sandbox project, deployed it to AWS and then deployed this site to AWS too (something